gregei/Potato-8/README.md

 # Keyboard

-The original Chip-8 keyboard layout is defined as hexadecimal keypad :
+The original Chip-8 keyboard layout is defined as hexadecimal keypad mapped to the keyboard as below:

 |   |   |   |   |
 |---|---|---|---|